lauritzh/gluu4/docs-gluu-server-prod/docs/source/admin-guide/certificate.md

             ```

         !!!
 Warning
-            Key rotation CronJob will try to push `oxauth-keys.jks` and `oxauth-keys.json` to oxAuth pods.
+            Key rotation cronJob will try to push `oxauth-keys.jks` and `oxauth-keys.json` to oxAuth pods.
 If the service account user does not have permissions to list pods the above will fail with a `403` Forbidden message.
 This action can be disabled forcing oxAuth pods to pull from Kubernetes `Secret`s instead by setting the enviornment variable `GLUU_SYNC_JKS_ENABLED` to `true` inside the main config map i.e `gluu-config-cm` and adding to the `args` of the above yaml `"--opts", "push-to-container:false"` so the `args` section would look like `args: ["patch", "oxauth", "--opts", "interval:48", "--opts", "push-to-container:false"]`.

-        1. Apply CronJob
+        1. Apply cron job

             ```bash
                 kubectl apply -f oxauth-key-rotation.yaml -n <gluu-namespace>